rafaelxx1/Yhiot/README.md

-# YhiotApp - Your Health in one Touch
+# YhiotApp - Your Health in one Touch - [ It's stoppped for a while ]

 <p> By using this app, you get a lot of flexibility in your daily routine </p>